knbknb/hacker-news-summarizer/README.md

 - [x] ~~Add .env-example~~
 - [ ] Correct code that processes chunked OpenAI-API-output (Table header is written for each chunk)
 - [ ] Use `textwrap` package to wrap long lines in the markdown file, do more intelligent line breaks and chunking
+- [ ] Add an explanation of installation and 1 run example to an INSTALL.md or EXAMPLE.md file

 ### Directories created